Discover merchant services: What businesses need to know

 • Payment processing agreement: To accept Discover, businesses must enter into an agreement with a payment processor that handles Discover transactions.
 This agreement will outline the terms, fees, and other details of processing Discover card payments.

-• POS system compatibility: Businesses must confirm that their point-of-sale (POS) system is compatible with Discover card processing, ensuring the system can handle the electronic processing of credit card transactions.
+• POS system compatibility: Businesses must confirm that their POS system is compatible with Discover card processing, ensuring the system can handle the electronic processing of credit card transactions.

 • Compliance with PCI standards: Businesses that accept Discover Global Network must comply with the Payment Card Industry Data Security Standard (PCI DSS), which ensures that all businesses that store, process, or transmit credit card information maintain a secure environment.
-Discover also requires businesses and their agents to be compliant with the Payment Card Industry Secure Software Standard, and, for businesses accepting PIN entry on POS terminals, with the Payment Card Industry PIN Security Requirements.
+Discover also requires businesses and their agents to be compliant with the Payment Card Industry Secure Software Standard.
+In addition, businesses that accept personal identification numbers (PIN) entry on POS terminals must comply with the Payment Card Industry PIN Security Requirements.
 This compliance requirement applies to all acquirers, service providers, and agents that process Discover transactions.

 Alternatives to Discover